vivekkad1/React-projects/JobTrackr/README.md

 ## Notes on Data Storage

-All application data including uploaded resumes (Base-64 encoded) is stored in the browser's `localStorage`.
+All application data, including uploaded resumes (Base-64 encoded) is stored in the browser's `localStorage`.
 There is no backend or database.
 Clearing site data in your browser will erase all records.

 > **Tip:** If you plan to store many applications with large resume files, be mindful of the browser's `localStorage` size limit (~5MB per origin).